 No matter what, you want to make sure that the invoice factoring company you choose does everything that they can to try and attain payment from your client.
 You don’t want them sitting on the invoice, making no attempt to reach out, and then ding you when your client doesn’t pay.

-When researching companies, see what steps they’ll take to collect.
-Make sure it’s polite (you don’t want your customer to hate you, after all) but also firm.
+When researching companies, verify what steps they’ll take to collect.
+Make sure their outreach is polite (you don’t want your customer to hate you, after all) but firm.

 Flexibility on the requirements and types of invoicing is great when it comes to these companies.
 As such, you’ll want to find a factoring company that doesn’t try to lock you into a strict contract while also giving you the credit you need.